Installation¶

 or installed using a supported package manager

 .
-To know more about how to build and install Gnuastro
+To know more about how to build and install Gnuastro go through the Installation chapter

 in the Gnuastro Book